smcgow/github-test/readme.txt

   $ git add .        -> This will add all files in folder.

+  $ git add *.html      -> Wildcard used to match file types for add.

   $git log            -> Shows log history.
 Enter 'q' to quit

+  git checkout b4ba0d2e6312ff9dd9f8cd8536f3cc3195196d03      -> This moves the repo back to that revision.
+Now on HEAD branch.

+  git revert --no-commit b4ba0d2e6312ff9dd9f8cd8536f3cc3195196d03..HEAD  -> Reverts repo back to that version. --no-commit means, apply to all files and don't prompt.

+  git checkout master      -> Brings back to master branch.

+  git reset HEAD file1.txt          -> If file was added, this removes it.